hazelcast/hazelcast-reference-manual/src/Storage/HotRestartStore.md

 The following are the descriptions of configuration elements:

 - `hot-restart`: The configuration that includes the element `home-dir` used to specify the directory where Hot Restart data will be stored.
 Its default value is `hot-restart` and it is mandatory to give a value.
 You can use the default one or specify another directory.
 - `hot-restart-enabled`: The configuration that is used to enable or disable the Hot Restart feature.
-This element can be used for the supported data structures (in the above examples, you can see that it is used for `map` and `cache`).
+This element is used for the supported data structures (in the above examples, you can see that it is included in `map` and `cache`).